-If you have been meaning to change something about your relationship, but haven’t felt ready to ask for it, now is the time!
 Remember that your relationship is constantly evolving as you and your partner spend more time together.
-Your individual likes and dislikes may change more than you think.
 Reassess the state of your relationship, paying particular attention to how you both felt about your relationship over the past year.
 What aspect of your relationship was most satisfying?
 Most frustrating?
 Were you sexually satisfied last year?
 If not, what would you like to see changed?
 Where would you like to see progress?

-Communication is extremely important when discussing these topics, as feelings of discontent may elicit a defensive response.
+Communication is essential when discussing these topics, as feelings of discontent may elicit a defensive response.
 Take turns letting each other speak.
 Don’t interrupt.
 Once you have each had a chance to voice your opinions, respond to each other’s comments.
-Do not make targeted suggestive attacks like “I don’t like the way you…” or “You need to…” Instead, make the conversation about your relationship as a whole by using positive statements like “I think we could…” or “We need to…” When “you” is changed to “we,” the conversation involves both parties.
+Avoid targeted suggestive attacks like “I don’t like the way you…” or “You need to…” Instead, make the conversation about your relationship as a whole by using positive statements like “I think we could…” or “We need to…” When “you” is changed to “we,” the conversation involves both parties.
 You become a team!
 Before making resolutions for your relationship, here are three tips to consider:

-1. Set realistic expectations: Do your best to think about the things you’d like to change as well as what a realistic change would look like.
-If you and your partner have been struggling, don’t expect change to happen overnight!
+Do your best to think about the things you’d like to change as well as what a realistic change would look like.
+If you and your partner have been struggling, don’t expect change to happen overnight.
 However, making a long-term commitment to each other is the first step in getting your relationship to where you want it to be.
-Talk to each other about where you want your relationship to be in two months, six months, a year…
+Dialogue about where you want your relationship to be in two months, six months, a year….

-2. Set both specific and holistic goals: Good resolutions focus on specific details as well as the bigger picture.
-While having a stronger relationship may be your ultimate goal, improving the way in which you communicate about your day at work or the way that the two of you decide which TV show to watch together make for specific goals that are very attainable.
-Relationships are incredibly complex.
-Break your resolution down into smaller goals and it will seem a lot less daunting.
+Good resolutions include specific details and the bigger picture.
+While having a stronger relationship may be your ultimate goal, improving your communication about small, everyday topics (like your day at work) or the way you decide which show to watch together make for specific, attainable goals.
+Breaking your resolutions into smaller goals makes them less daunting.

-3. Focus on the means, not just the ends: One of the best ways to set New Year’s resolutions is to focus on the means of getting to where you want to be, not just focusing on where you want to be.
+Focus on the means of getting to where you want to be, not just the end goal.
 Improving your relationship is a process.
-Enjoy the opportunity to getting to know your partner on a more intimate level.
+Enjoy the opportunity to know your partner on a deeper, more intimate level.

-Now that you’re prepared to make resolutions for your relationship, ask yourself what exactly you want to change!
-Whatever your decision, what is most important is that you are both equally committed to achieving the same goal in the end.
-Shared goals can be bedrock for relationships – they can give us a purposeful pathway that enriches our lives with meaning.
-To find out if you and your partner are on the same page, sit down together this weekend and answer the following questions:
+Now that you’re prepared to make resolutions for your relationship, ask yourself what exactly you want to change.
+What’s most important here is that you both are equally committed to achieving the same goal.
+Shared goals can be the bedrock for relationships; they can give us a purposeful pathway that enriches our lives with meaning.
+To find out if you and your partner are on the same page, sit down together and answer the following questions: